CptGummiball/SimpleWebServer/README.md

 - Ensure that the specified web server port is open and not conflicting with other services.
 - Access the web server link using the /sws link command in-game.

+## Issues
+If you encounter any issues or have suggestions, please [create a new issue](https://github.com/CptGummiball/SimpleWebServer/issues).

 ## Credits
 Author: CptGummiball